sugandhi-ms/nodejs-webhook-channel-lifecycle/README.md

 1. Replace `YOUR_CLIENT_SECRET_HERE` with the client secret of your registered Azure application.

 1. Replace `YOUR_TENANT_ID_HERE` with the tenant ID of your organization.
-This information can be found next to the client ID on the application management page.
+This information can be found next to the client ID on the application management page, note: if you choose *Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)* replace this value for "common".

 1. Replace `YOUR_NGROK_URL_HERE` with the HTTPS ngrok URL you copied earlier.